PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 remain separate public pass functions and separate statistics because merging them would obscure their different operand and output-layout semantics.

+### Static shape-signature consistency

+`passes/static_shape_signature_sanitization.py` owns the final metadata-only consistency pass.
+It builds one producer map and preserves dynamic signatures only when they belong to an ONNX boundary contract, a runtime-dependent WHERE/RANGE/RESHAPE/TOPK_V2 root, a graph-output leading axis, or a recursively reachable dynamic lineage.
+The ancestry walk is memoized and cycle-safe, and constant payloads stop propagation.
+Missing, rank-mismatched, stale, or unjustified dynamic signatures on fully static internal tensors are repaired.
+Both historical production positions and all four statistics remain unchanged.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current